 Now, you claim carer’s allowance from the Department for Work and Pensions.

-You won’t need to apply for carer’s allowance supplement.
-That will be paid automatically as long as you get carer's allowance on the qualifying date.
+You don’t need to apply for carer’s allowance supplement.
+It is paid automatically as long as you get carer's allowance on the qualifying date.

 You'll apply to Social Security Scotland for the young carer grant once it's introduced in 2019.

 When carer’s allowance becomes a Scottish benefit, you’ll apply to Social Security Scotland.

 How you'll be paid